aleksgorbenko/howiwork/README.md

 It includes how I organise my time, communicate, lead teams, manage projects, and work efficiently.

+To learn more about about me - see [this page](https://github.com/aleksgorbenko/whoami).

 ---

 ## 📑 Table of Contents